JetBrains/ideavim/README.md

 - Use the power of IJ and Vim:
     - `set ideajoin` to enable join via the IDE.
 See the [examples](https://jb.gg/f9zji9).
     - Make sure `ideaput` is enabled for `clipboard` to enable native IJ insertion in Vim.
-    - Sync IJ bookmarks and Vim marks: `set ideamarks`
+    - Sync IJ bookmarks and IdeaVim global marks: `set ideamarks` (works for marks with capital letters only)
     - Check out more [ex commands](https://github.com/JetBrains/ideavim/wiki/%22set%22-commands).

 - Use your vim settings with IdeaVim.
 Put `source ~/.vimrc` in `~/.ideavimrc`.